 This type defines a security (infrastructure) category object and is used for commands that need to be processed or executed by a piece of security infrastructure.
-In addition to the inherited properties, this section defines the following additional property that is valid for this type.
+In addition to the inherited properties, this section defines enethe following additional-specific property that is valid for this type.